iswunistuttgart/nodeset_validation_runner/Readme.md

 - email (not needed): An optional email used to send a notification when the processing compeletes.
 - ignoreTypes: An optional comma seperated list of type names which will be ignored by the tool.
 - suppressErrors: An optional comma seperated list of errors which should be suppressed.
-- noDelete: Flag that indicate if the file are removed from the serve automatically
+- noDelete: Flag that indicates if the files are removed from the server automatically
 - checkConformanceUnits (new Feature): Check that the conformance units assigned to nodes exist in the profile database.